The Trial of Goldilocks by Joseph Robinette

 Directed by Teresa Goldner.

-Out Of Abundance of Caution, Goldilocks Trial Delayed
+Out Of Abundance of Caution, Goldilocks 2020 Trial Was Delayed

-LOWELL, MI – LowellArts, representing the LowellArts Youth Theater, today released the following statement after the Honorable Victor Preiss, Deputy Chief Judge of Fairytale Courts, announced that — out of an abundance of caution — the trial against Goldilocks, originally scheduled for March 20 & 21, will be delayed due to the ongoing risk posed by Coronavirus Disease 2019 (COVID-19):
+LOWELL, MI, February 27, 2020 – LowellArts, representing the LowellArts Youth Theater, today released the following statement after the Honorable Victor Preiss, Deputy Chief Judge of Fairytale Courts, announced that — out of an abundance of caution — the trial against Goldilocks, originally scheduled for March 20 & 21, 2020, will be delayed due to the ongoing risk posed by Coronavirus Disease 2019 (COVID-19):

 "LowellArt’s Goldilocks trial will have the eyes of all Fairytale Lands on it and we very much expect characters from far and wide to be in attendance.
 Out of an abundance of caution, we fully accept and agree with the court’s decision to delay a trial against Goldilocks until the ongoing risk of coronavirus subsides.
 While our first duty must be to ensure the safety of every individual in attendance at trial, as the court stated today, this trial will not be delayed a single minute longer than necessary.